olliecheng/mathia-rulebook/roles/vigilante-and-suicide-bomber.md

 description: shoots people
 ---

-Every night the Vigilante has the option of targetting a player of their choice to be killed.
+Every night the Vigilante has the option of targeting a player of their choice to be killed.
 However, if the player that they killed is town aligned then they commit suicide the following night.

-The Vigilante is not told whether or not the person they targetted was town-aligned.
+The Vigilante is not told whether or not the person they targeted was town-aligned.

 {% capture interactions %}
 Vigilante > Mafia X;